Probing a regular black hole within asymptotically safe gravity via strong gravitational lensings and optical appearances: Strong gravitational lensings by a regular black hole in asymptotically safe gravity

-The figure \ref{thetansafebeta} shows that the supermassive black hole with the scale parameter $\xi$ has the smaller angular positions in comparison with the Schwarzschild black hole cases.
+The figures \ref{thetansafexi}-\ref{thetansafebeta} show that the supermassive black holes with the scale parameter $\xi$ have the smaller angular positions in comparison with the Schwarzschild black hole cases.
 Next, utilizing the (\ref{mun}), the corresponding magnification ($\mu_1$ and $\mu_2$) of the first and second order images as a function of the $\xi$ or the $\mathcal{B}$ have be shown in figures \ref{munsafexi}-\ref{munsafebeta}.
 We see that as the value of the $\xi$ or the $\mathcal{B}$ increases, the $\mu_1$ decreases, while they hardly affect for the magnification of higher order images.
-In addition, the first order image for the regular black hole in asymptotically safe gravity is highly magnified than the second order image.
+In addition, the first order images for the regular black hole in asymptotically safe gravity is highly magnified than the second order images.
 Meanwhile, we find that the images of the regular black hole in asymptotically safe gravity are darker than those of Schwarzschild black hole for the first-order images.
 With the same parameters, both the angular positions and the relative magnifications of the regular black hole and their deviations from GR for $SgrA^*$ are larger than those for $M87^*$, making it is easier to detect in $SgrA^*$.

 The characteristic observables including the position of the innermost image $\vartheta_{\infty}$, the angular separation $s$ and the relative magnification $r_{mag}$ of the outermost image given by (\ref{varthetainf})-(\ref{relativemag}), as functions of the scale parameter $\xi$ for supermassive black holes are depicted in figure \ref{thetasrmag}.
-From the figure \ref{thetasrmag}, when the $\xi$ gradually increases, the $\vartheta_{\infty}$ and $r_{mag}$ monotonously descends in the region of the $\xi$, while the $s$ continuously increases.
-Similar to the same trend in comparison with the Schwarzschild cases.
-In addition, the $\vartheta$ and $r_{mag}$ are much larger than the $s$.
+From the figure \ref{thetasrmag}, when the $\xi$ gradually increases, the $\vartheta_{\infty}$ and $r_{mag}$ monotonously descend in the region of the $\xi$, while the $s$ continuously increases.
+Comparison with the Schwarzschild black hole cases, the $\vartheta_{\infty}$ and $r_{mag}$ with the $\xi$ are smaller, while the $s$ is larger.
+In addition, the both observables $\vartheta_{\infty}$ and $r_{mag}$ are much larger than the $s$.
 It implies that the position of the innermost image and the relative magnification of the outermost image can better be observed than the angular separation.
 Moreover, by comparing the first column plots and second column plots, we find that the characteristic observables in the regular black holes and their deviation from GR are more profound for the $SgrA^*$ than $M87^*$.